JohndKim/handwritten-math-transcription/README.md

   - Greek characters
   - Mathematical constructs (\frac, \sqrt, etc.)
   - Structural elements (nested expressions, matrices, binomial coefficients, etc.)

+We are also planning on generating a subset of the test dataset with our own handwritten math equations with a Wacom tablet.

  ### Discussion